voegelas/gimp-screenshot-grim-plugin/README.md

 # gimp-screenshot-grim-plugin

-This [GIMP](https://www.gimp.org/) plug-in lets you select a region of a Wayland desktop and then creates an image from the selected region.
+This [GIMP](https://www.gimp.org/) plug-in lets the user select a region of a Wayland desktop and then creates an image from the selected region.
 The plug-in adds the menu item "Screenshot with grim..." to the File > Create menu.

 ## DEPENDENCIES